-Full charge bookkeepers are responsible for full-cycle accounting, which requires juggling several organizational tasks at once.
-Their responsibilities include managing all aspects of the general ledger, accounts receivable, and accounts payable and handling payroll information, credit card statements, and cash flow.
-They may also be called upon for various other miscellaneous duties.
+Full charge bookkeepers are responsible for full-cycle accounting, which includes managing a variety of corporate activities at once.
+Responsibilities include; managing all facets of the general ledger, accounts receivable, accounts payable and processing payroll information, credit card statements, and cash flow.
+They can also be called upon for various other miscellaneous duties.

-The position of the Financial controller involves managing the financial departments of a company.
-These departments can include the accounting department, budget department, audit department, and other finance-related departments.
-Financial controllers have many responsibilities, such as producing critical financial reports, profit and loss statements, balance sheets, and financial prospectuses.
-They must also prepare reports that predict the financial performance of a company over time.
-Any paperwork that needs to be done for federal and state regulatory agencies is completed and submitted by the financial controller.
+The position of the Financial controller includes managing the financial resources of the company.
+These divisions may include the accounting, budget, audit, and other finance-related departments.
+Financial controllers have several responsibilities, such as producing critical financial reports, profit and loss statements, balance sheets, and financial prospectuses.
+They must also prepare reports that forecasts the company’s financial performance over time.
+Any paperwork required for federal and state regulatory agencies is completed and submitted by the financial controller.

-Chief financial officers (CFOs) oversee the financial operations of their companies and provide leadership and focus to accounting and finance departments to ensure that they operate efficiently and comply with applicable laws and company policies.
-Their work is essential to project a favorable company image while saving money in every way possible.
+Controller oversee the financial operations of the businesses’ financial operations and provide leadership and focus to the accounting and finance divisions to ensure that they operate effectively and comply with applicable laws and corporate policies.
+Their work is essential for the projection of a positive company image while saving money in every possible way.

-From basic bookkeeping to insightful analytics focused on making it possible to reach your goals.
-Knowing the financial position of your organization helps you better understand your ability to grow and scale.
+From basic bookkeeping to insightful analytics focused on making it easier to meet your goals.
+Knowing the organization’s financial status lets you better understand your ability to grow and scale.

-Support your company goals by reinforcing your brand the way you intended through each promotional piece, touchpoint, usage of your name, logo and message.
-From Brand books to activation tools, we’ve got you covered.
+Support your company by reinforcing your brand through each promotional piece, touchpoint, your company name, logo and your message.
+From brand books to activation tools, we’ve got you covered.

-Get the processes that will help you determine who you are, where you want to go, how you will get there, and how to measure success.
+Get the processes that will help you determine who you are, where you want to go, how you’re going to get there, and how to measure your success.

-If you have employees or are thinking about hiring one, HR is a mandate.
+If you have staff or are considering hiring, HR is a mandate.
 Balance culture, compliance, safety, development, and retention all in one place.

 12 hours per month